novaprova/novaprova/doc/manual/functions.rst

 source file.
 These form a natural classifying scheme that you are already controlling by choosing the names of filenames and functions.
-These names are stuck together in order from least to most specific, separated by ASCII '.' characters, and in general look like this.
+These names are stuck together in order from least to most specific, like a Unix filename but separated by ASCII '.' characters, and in general look like this.

 .. highlight:: none